-LOMA LINDA UNIVERSITY SCHOOL OF ALLIED HEALTH PROFESSIONS DEPARTMENT OF PHYSICAL THERAPY STUDENT CONSENT FORM hereby voluntarily agree and consent to the following:
+LOMA LINDA UNIVERSITY SCHOOL OF ALLIED HEALTH PROFESSIONS DEPARTMENT OF PHYSICAL THERAPY STUDENT CONSENT FORM

+, hereby voluntarily agree and consent to the following:

+(Print Name)

-I, , hereby voluntarily agree and consent to the following: (Print Name) I understand that while I am enrolled in the Department of Physical Therapy, School of Allied Health Professions, y I will be involved in activities that may increase my risk of injury or illness above those associated with everyday ig.
-These activities include: • blood, body fluids and airborne pathogens (Examples: Hepatitis, TB, HIV, needle sticks) Musculoskele tal injury - due to performing/receiving physical therapy treatment activities on/from partners in the laboratory and on clinical rotations Psychologica program Stress - due to the curriculum load which requires in and out of class commitment to successfully complete the Exposure to h azardous material (Examples: formaldehyde, betadine, rubbing alcohol I allow still and video images to be taken of me while I am enrolled at Loma Linda University.
-I understand that sed for educational and promotional purposes only.
-Therapy's "Essential I participate in this prog I understand that to successfully complete the program I must be able to perform the Department of Physical Functions".
-I understand that if I am an individual with a disability and need reasonable accommodation to fully gram, I must obtain the Student Information and Requested Accommodation forms from Dr. Craig Jackson, Dean, th Professions in Nichol Hall Room 1603.
+(please initial) I understand that while I am enrolled in the Department of Physical Therapy, School of Allied Health Professions, Loma Linda University I will be involved in activities that may increase my risk of injury or illness above those associated with everyday activities of daily living.
+These activities include:

+- Exposure to blood, body fluids and airborne pathogens (Examples: Hepatitis, TB, HIV, needle sticks) - Musculoskeletal injury due to performing/receiving physical therapy treatment activities on/from partners in the laboratory setting and on clinical rotations - Psychological Stress due to the curriculum load, which requires in and out of class commitment to successfully complete the program - Exposure to hazardous material (Examples: formaldehyde, betadine, rubbing alcohol

+(please initial) I allow still and video images to be taken of me while I am enrolled at Loma Linda University.
+I understand that these images will be used for educational and promotional purposes only.

+(please initial) I understand that to successfully complete the program I must be able to perform the Department of Physical Therapy's "Essential Functions".
+I understand that if I am an individual with a disability and need reasonable accommodation to fully participate in this program, I must obtain the Student Information and Requested Accommodation forms from Dr. Craig Jackson, Dean, School of Allied Health Professions in Nichol Hall Room 1603.